Best burglar alarm brands

-Thinking of investing in a Yale burglar alarm?
-Read on for Which? ratings, based on our survey of owners.
+Thinking of investing in a Yale alarm system?
+Read on for Which? ratings, based on our exclusive survey of burglar alarm owners.

-We've surveyed more than 2,600 burglar alarm owners to find out which brands are best rated for key factors including value for money, alarm quality and sensitivity, as well as overall customer satisfaction.
+We've surveyed 1,398 burglar alarm owners to find out which brands are best rated for value for money and setting the alarm, as well as overall customer satisfaction.

-These customer scores are derived from a combination of customers telling us how satisfied they are with the brand, and whether they would recommend it to a friend.
+These customer scores are derived from a combination of customers telling us how satisfied they are with the brand, and whether they would recommend it if asked.